Funicular: History

-A number of cable railway systems which pull their cars on inclined slopes were built since the 1820s.
+Several cable railway systems, which pull their cars on inclined slopes, have been built since the 1820s.

-In the second half of the 19th century the design of a funicular as a transit system emerged.
+In the second half of the 19th century, the design of a funicular as a transit system emerged.

-It was especially attractive in comparison with the other systems of the time as counterbalancing of the cars was deemed to be a cost-cutting solution.
+It was especially attractive compared with other systems of the time, as counterbalancing the cars was deemed a cost-cutting solution.

-The first line of the Funiculars of Lyon (Funiculaires de Lyon) opened in 1862, followed by other lines in 1878, 1891 and 1900.
+The first line of the Funiculars of Lyon (Funiculaires de Lyon) opened in 1862, followed by other lines in 1878, 1891, and 1900.
 The Budapest Castle Hill Funicular was built in 1868–69, with the first test run on 23 October 1869.

 The oldest funicular railway operating in Britain dates from 1875 and is in Scarborough, North Yorkshire.

 In Istanbul, Turkey, the Tünel has been in continuous operation since 1875 and is both the first underground funicular and the second-oldest underground railway.

 It remained powered by a steam engine up until it was taken for renovation in 1968.

 Until the end of the 1870s, the four-rail parallel-track funicular was the normal configuration.
-Carl Roman Abt developed the Abt Switch allowing the two-rail layout, which was used for the first time in 1879 when the Giessbach Funicular opened in Switzerland.
+Carl Roman Abt developed the Abt Switch, allowing the two-rail layout, which was used for the first time in 1879 when the Giessbach Funicular opened in Switzerland.

-In the United States, the first funicular to use a two-rail layout was the Telegraph Hill Railroad in San Francisco, which was in operation from 1884 until 1886.
+In the United States, the first funicular to use a two-rail layout was the Telegraph Hill Railroad in San Francisco, which operated from 1884 until 1886.
 The Mount Lowe Railway in Altadena, California, was the first mountain railway in the United States to use the three-rail layout.
-Three- and two-rail layouts considerably reduced the space required for building a funicular, reducing grading costs on mountain slopes and property costs for urban funiculars.
-These layouts enabled a funicular boom in the latter half of the 19th century.
+Three- and two-rail layouts considerably reduced the space required to build a funicular, lowering grading costs on mountain slopes and property costs for urban funiculars.
+These layouts enabled a boom in funiculars in the latter half of the 19th century.

 Currently, the United States' oldest and steepest funicular in continuous use is the Monongahela Incline located in Pittsburgh, Pennsylvania.
-Construction began in 1869 and officially opened 28 May 1870 for passenger use.
+Construction began in 1869, and the line officially opened to passenger traffic on 28 May 1870.
 The Monongahela incline also has the distinction of being the first funicular in the United States for strictly passenger use and not freight.

-In 1880 the funicular of Mount Vesuvius inspired the Italian popular song Funiculì, Funiculà.
-This funicular was destroyed repeatedly by volcanic eruptions and abandoned after the eruption of 1944.
+In 1880, the funicular of Mount Vesuvius inspired the Italian popular song Funiculì, Funiculà.
+This funicular was repeatedly destroyed by volcanic eruptions and was abandoned after the 1944 eruption.